Shibley Righton LLP

 What rules specifically deal with cookies?

-Canadian Privacy Laws do not have rules that specifically apply to cookies.
+In Québec, the use of tracking cookies mandates organizations to provide prior notice and obtain an individual’s consent.
+Apart from Québec, Canadian Privacy Laws do not have rules that specifically apply to cookies.
 However, cookies are subject to the general requirements of Canadian Privacy Laws where they involve the collection of personal information.

 What are the consequences of non compliance with data protections laws (including marketing laws)?

-Any person who contravenes certain limited statutory provisions in PIPEDA is liable to a fine of $10,000 for an offence punishable on summary conviction or $100,000 for an indictable offence.
+Any person who contravenes certain limited statutory provisions in PIPEDA is liable to a fine of $10,000 (CDN) for an offence punishable on summary conviction or $100,000 (CDN) for an indictable offence.
 Fines in this amount or less may be issued under Alberta's and British Columbia's private-sector privacy laws.

 In Québec, contravention of the private sector privacy law may result in administrative monetary penalties of up to $25,000,000 (CDN) or 4% of the worldwide turnover for the offending party's preceding fiscal year, whichever is greater.